Selecting a phone number

 - Can a unit with a U.S. phone number have a Canadian 911 address and vice-versa?

-During Step 2 of the activation process, you will be asked whether you have an existing phone number that you would like to port to Ooma:
+During Step 2 of the activation process, you will be asked whether or not you have an existing phone number that you would like to port to Ooma:

 Porting your existing home phone number to Ooma is the easiest way to make sure that your friends and family can keep in touch without any of the confusion of a new phone number.
 Before you decide to port your number, here are some important facts to know about porting: